Nearby Nature Communicable Disease Management Plan (CDMP)

 - Adult emergency contact information

-- Registration/employment data that includes contact information for all stable group campers, staff, volunteers, and visitors
+- Registration/employment data that includes contact information for all group program participants, staff, volunteers, and visitors

-3 — Exclusion from Camp (for Sick or COVID-19 Exposed Persons)
+3 — Exclusion from Programs (for Sick or COVID-19 Exposed Persons)

-- If a child becomes ill while at camp, the child will be separated from the group and a parent/guardian will be contacted for an immediate pick up.
-While waiting for a sick child to be picked up, staff will stay with the child in an area isolated from others.
-Staff will remain as far away as safely possible from the child (preferably at least six feet), while remaining in the same room/area.
+- If a child becomes ill while at a program, the child will be separated from the group and a parent/guardian will be contacted for an immediate pick up.
+While waiting for a sick child pick up, staff will stay with the child in an area isolated from others.
+Staff will wear a face covering and remain as far away as safely possible from the child while remaining in the same room/area.

-- Staff, volunteers, or campers who have a cough that is not a new onset cough (e.g. asthma, allergies, etc.) will not be excluded from camp.
-Staff/volunteers will have on record with Nearby Nature information about existing conditions that cause coughing.
-Parents/guardians must share information about existing conditions that cause coughing for campers on their registration forms.
+- Any staff, volunteer, or program participant who has a cough that is not a new onset cough (e.g. asthma, allergies, etc.) will not be excluded from programs.
+Staff/volunteers should have on record with Nearby Nature information about existing conditions that cause coughing.
+Parents/guardians must share information about existing conditions that cause coughing for program participants on their registration forms.

 4 — Notification of Confirmed Cases of COVID-19

-5 — Protocol for Cessation of Camp Activities If Necessary
+5 — Protocol for Cessation of Program Activities If Necessary

-- If staff/volunteer/camper illness or local/state/national health authorities deem it necessary to close down any or all Nearby Nature camps, all impacted campers will immediately be sent home and camp activities will be discontinued until health authorities decide when and if it is safe to reopen.
+- If a staff/volunteer/program participant illness or local/state/national health directives necessitate the closure of any or all Nearby Nature programs, all impacted program participants will be sent home and program activities will be discontinued until it is safe to reopen.
 A prorated refund or credit for future programs will be offered if closure is unavoidable and permanent.